What is hoarding disorder?

 Complications of hoarding disorder

 People who hoard often buy too much, so as to keep up with their compulsion, which can result in financial hardship and/ or relationship problems.
 Hoarding can lead to living in squalid conditions, which is a health hazard.
-Compulsive buying and hoarding has links to OCD and depression.
+Compulsive buying and hoarding has links to obsessive compulsive disorder (OCD) and depression.

 Learn more here about the development and quality assurance of healthdirect content.